Agent-Based Optimal Control for Image Processing: Mathematical model

 \section{Mathematical model}

+We consider an image as a discrete set of agents located on a two-dimensional spatial domain.
 Let $I$ be a grey–scale image composed of $N$ pixels.
-We represent it as a rectangular matrix, whose entries contain the pixels' colour intensity normalised in $[0,1]$.
+We represent it as a rectangular matrix with $N_R$ rows and $N_C$ columns, whose entries contain the pixels' colour intensity normalised in $[0,1]$.
 To keep consistency with Cartesian coordinates, the rows of the matrix are ordered from bottom to top.
 We associate to each pixel an agent